-- Add a little more oil to your pot and sauté the onion, ginger, garlic and cayenne for 1-2 minutes or the onion is translucent.
+STEP 2: Add a little oil to a large pot and sauté the onion, ginger and garlic for 1-2 minutes or until the onion is translucent.

-- Add in the vegetable broth, spices and sugar, stirring after each addition.
+STEP 3: Add in the vegetable broth and spice blend, stirring well to coat all the onions in the spice blend.
 Bring the mixture to a light boil.

-- Add in the coconut milk and cubed potatoes.
+STEP 4: Add in the coconut milk and cubed potatoes.
 Stir and bring everything back up to a boil.
-Reduce the heat to low, cover the pot, and allow everything to simmer for 20-30 minutes or until the potatoes are fork tender.
+Reduce the heat to low, cover the pot, and allow everything to simmer for about 20 minutes or until the potatoes are fork tender.

-- Towards the end of the cooking time, add your tofu and red pepper to the curry, remove the lid and allow everything to simmer a bit longer until the curry thickens.
+STEP 5: Towards the end of the cooking time, add in your protein source of choice and sliced red pepper to the curry, remove the lid and allow everything to simmer a bit longer until the curry thickens.

 We always like to enjoy this curry over some steamed white or brown rice.